KennthShang/PhaGCN2.0/README.md

-# PhaGCN
+# PhaGCN2

-PhaGCN is a GCN based model, which can learn the species masking feature via deep learning classifier, for new Phage taxonomy classification.
-To use PhaGCN, you only need to input your contigs to the program.
+PhaGCN2 is a GCN based model, which can learn the species masking feature via deep learning classifier, for new virus taxonomy classification.
+To use PhaGCN2, you only need to input your contigs to the program.

 # Required Dependencies
 * Python 3.x